Bishntt/100xdevs_cohort/README.md

-# 100xdevs_cohort
+#learning_stuffs
-I will use this to store stuff I learnt from Harkirat's 100xdevs.
+I will use this repo to keep track of new things I am learning.